axibase/atsd/administration/user-authorization.md

 ## Implementation Notes

-The User's role, group membership, and entity permissions are cached while the user's session is active.
-The session is invalidated in case the user's authorization is changed by an administrator, in which case the user has to re-login.
+The User role, group membership, and entity permissions are cached while the user session is active.
+The session is invalidated in case the user authorization is changed by an administrator, in which case the user has to re-login.